rapito/Fray_Rails/Fray_API/README.md

 faker (optional)
 == Installation

-Having your database up and running, bundle install on the application root folder.
+- Having your database up and running, bundle install on the application root folder.
-Rake db:migrate:faker to execute the migration and fill up the tables for testing. rails server and you know the drill.
+- Rake db:development:faker to execute the migration and fill up the tables for testing.
+- rails server and you know the drill.

 == Authors

 Original Code: